plantanapp/documentation/versioned_docs/version-1.23/general/meo-configuration.md

 `RunPlantanapp.ps1 -Start`

-For more information about the `RunPlantanapp.ps1` control script, please see the following section: <a href="  https://learn.plantanapp.com/docs/next/general/meo-installation#meo-status-control" target="_blank">*MEO Server setup and installation* > *MEO status control*</a>.
+For more information about the `RunPlantanapp.ps1` control script, please see the following section: [*MEO Server setup and installation* > *MEO status control*](/general/meo-installation.md#meo-status-control).

 :::